sonic-pi-net/sonic-pi/etc/doc/tutorial/02-Your-First-Beeps.md

 ## Traditional Note Names

 For those of you that already know some musical notation (don't worry if you don't - you don't need it to have fun) you might want to write a melody using note names such as C and F# rather than numbers.
-Don't worry, Sonic Pi has you covered.
+Sonic Pi has you covered.
 You can do the following:

 ```
 play :C